 University of Chichester has opted into the TEF and received a Silver award.

 Nursing is a hugely rewarding career where you have a real chance to make a difference to people's lives.
 As part of your training, you can expect to learn new skills and procedures that help patients.
-You will be taught both on campus and in a variety of practice and simulation settings including local hospital trusts, one of which is rated Outstanding.
+You will be taught both on campus and in a variety of practice and simulation settings.
 You will apply your knowledge gained during your study in the University during placements, which are a key part of your course and will constitute 50% of your university studies, working alongside experienced professionals, learning from practice with the support of your practice supervisor (who will be a registered health professional).
 The course will offer the opportunity for wide interprofessional learning; the University’s portfolio including provision in social work, social care, childhood studies, psychology, counselling, nutrition, physiology, physiotherapy, sports therapy, biomechanics and public health.
-Our Nursing degree is being developed with our practice partners in the Trusts, service users and carers and will be accredited against the Nursing & Midwifery Council’s (NMC) 2018 standards, enabling you to be eligible to seek admission to part 1 (Adult) of the NMC register on successful completion of this three-year programme.
+Our Nursing degree is being developed with our practice partners, patients and carers and will be accredited against the Nursing & Midwifery Council’s (NMC) 2018 standards, enabling you to be eligible to seek admission to part 1 (Adult) of the NMC register on successful completion of this three-year programme.
+You will learn how to observe patients and assess their needs, to plan and deliver the most appropriate care for them, and evaluate the results.
+We will support you in becoming a caring and compassionate professional who delivers skilled, evidence-based care in partnership with patients, families, and communities.
+In collaboration with health and care providers, this course supports the growth of nursing in the region.
+Our teaching will meet the NMC code which is: prioritise people, practise effectively, preserve safety, promote professionalism and trust.

 How to apply